m-labs/artiq/doc/manual/getting_started_mgmt.rst

 So far, we have used the bare filesystem for the experiment repository, without any version control.
 Using Git to host the experiment repository helps with tracking modifications to experiments and with the traceability to a particular version of an experiment.

 .. note::
-    The workflow we will describe in this tutorial corresponds to a situation where the computer running the ARTIQ master is also used as a Git server to which multiple users may contribute code.
-The Git setup can be customized according to your needs; the main point to remember is that when scanning or submitting, the ARTIQ master uses the internal Git data (*not* any working directory that may be present) to fetch the latest *fully completed commit* at the repository's head.
-See the :ref:`Management system <mgmt-git-integration>` page for notes on alternate workflows.
+    The workflow we will describe in this tutorial is designed for a situation where the computer running the ARTIQ master is also used as a Git server to which multiple users may contribute code.
+This is not the only way Git integration can be useful, and the setup can be customized according to your needs.
+The main point to remember is that when scanning or submitting, the ARTIQ master uses the internal Git data, *not* any checked-out files that may be present, to fetch the latest *fully completed commit* at the repository's head.
+See also :ref:`mgmt-git-integration`, especially if you are unfamiliar with Git.

 We will use our current ``repository`` folder as the working directory for making local modifications to the experiments, move it away from the master's data directory, and replace it with a new ``repository`` folder, which will hold only the Git data used by the master.
 Stop the master with Ctrl+C and enter the following commands: ::